Anduril Industries: Investor meetups

 The idea for a software startup in the realm of high-technology military applications was raised by Stephens and some of his colleagues at Palantir.
-After the 2016 presidential election, Stephens was appointed to the Defense transition team and later joined the Defense Innovation Board, a central part of a reform effort spearheaded by Ashton Carter, defense secretary under President Obama.
+After the 2016 presidential election, Stephens was appointed to the Defense transition team and later joined the Defense Innovation Board, a central part of a reform effort spearheaded by Ashton Carter, defense secretary under President Barack Obama.
 Stephens, who was also looking for a defense startup Founders Fund could invest in, began to recruit employees for Anduril alongside Luckey, who was looking to make use of the money he obtained from selling Oculus VR to Facebook in 2014 for $2 billion.

 Luckey left Facebook in March 2017, alleging he had been fired for his pro-Trump beliefs, which Facebook denies.
 Stephens and Luckey recruited employees from Palantir and Oculus, and planned to employ Luckey's developmental approach with the Oculus headset to combine low-cost hardware components with sophisticated software.
 Luckey thought this would be easy because, he said, "the defense industry has been stagnant for decades".

 Since 2017

-Anduril was incorporated in June 2017 and seeded by Founders Fund.
+Anduril was incorporated in April 20, 2017 and seeded by Founders Fund.
 There were at least four founders: Stephens, Luckey, Matt Grimm, and Joe Chen.
 Brian Singerman led a seed funding round.
 Luckey, Stephens, and Grimm pitched their company to the directors of Palantir.
 One of them, Brian Schimpf, decided to join, and became the fifth co-founder (and CEO)."

 In June 2017, Anduril executives contacted the Department of Homeland Security (DHS) California office to pitch low-cost border security.
-The DHS introduced them to border officials.
-The San Diego Customs and Border Patrol (CBP) office eventually paid Anduril to test a new border system.
+DHS introduced them to border officials.
+The San Diego Customs and Border Protection (CBP) office eventually paid Anduril to test a new border system.

 In June 2018, Lattice surveillance towers were informally tested on a Texas rancher's private land.
 Lattice was operated remotely by an Anduril technician.
 CBP worked on pilot programs with Anduril in Texas and San Diego.

 In June 2019, the UK Royal Navy purchased Lattice as part of a modernization initiative.
 Anduril also signed a contract with the Royal Marines.
 In 2019, advocacy group Mijente reported a $13.5 million Marine Corps contract to install Anduril systems at military bases in Japan and the United States, including one that abuts the Mexico–United States border.
 In 2019, more towers were installed in CBP's San Diego sector.
 CBP ordered more for Texas, and started a pilot program at Montana and Vermont border sites for a cold-weather variant.
 In a September 2019 funding round, Anduril secured in funding from various venture capital firms, including Founders Fund, General Catalyst, and Andreessen Horowitz.
 The company was valued at over at the time, a four-fold increase from its 2018 valuation.